Icelandic Ring Road

 Tips for a Successful Self-Drive Around Iceland

 One of the finest ways to appreciate Iceland’s breathtaking beauty is to drive all the way around it.
-You’ll need some advice for a successful self-drive tour of Iceland whether you’re an expert driver or a novice.
-These are some crucial pointers to remember:
+You’ll need some advice for a successful self-drive tour of Iceland, whether you’re an expert driver or a novice.
+These are some crucial points to remember:

 Always check the forecasts and alerts before you set out.
 Make sure to visit the Icelandic Roads website before every drive to check the road conditions.
 The Icelandic Weather Website also issues storm warnings, which should be taken seriously.
-I ran several tours around Iceland, but I would never start driving if the roads are very slippery or a storm is forecast.
+I ran several tours around Iceland, but I would never start driving if the roads were very slippery or a storm was forecast.

 Generally, careful planning and preparation are necessary for a successful self-drive tour of Iceland.
 You’ll be sure to have an excellent and unforgettable experience by paying attention to these suggestions and a few extra safety warnings.